 If a sick baby is prescribed antibiotics, the medication may affect the balance of good and bad microbes, giving oral thrush ideal conditions to grow.
 Thrush can be passed on to the mother during breastfeeding.
 Cross-infection may occur if the mother has been on antibiotics during pregnancy or around the time of delivery.
 Steroids and oral contraceptives can also set up a scenario conducive to thrush.

 Creamy white lesions on the inside of the baby's mouth and trouble sucking or feeding, along with irritability and fussiness, are signs of oral thrush in an infant.
 Some babies can slip off the breast or make a clicking sound when attempting to nurse.
-When a baby has oral thrush, he's more likely to get nappy rash says Living and Loving.
+A diaper rash that doesn't go away with commonly suggested ointments can also be a symptom of thrush, as can gas due to excessive yeast in the baby's gastrointestinal tract, says Mother & Child Health.

-A mother infected with thrush may suddenly notice nipple pain or have cracked, itchy or burning nipples.
+A mother infected with thrush may suddenly notice nipple pain or have cracked, itchy or burning nipples, according to La Leche League International.
 Shooting pains deep in the breast are a symptom.

 Because it's so easily passed between a nursing mother and her baby, any signs of thrush in the baby's mouth or on a mother's breasts should be seen and treated by a doctor right away.
-Both should be treated at the same time to prevent any further reinfection.
+Both should be treated at the same time to prevent any further reinfection, notes Mother & Child Health.
 Usually, treatment continues for one to two weeks after all symptoms have gone away, and breastfeeding doesn't have to stop since most courses of treatment are compatible with nursing.

 Nystatin oral drops are a common treatment for the baby, while a cream version of the medication is prescribed for the mother's breasts.
 If the mother's milk ducts are involved, an oral medication will be needed to reach those areas.
 Other available solutions may be recommended by the doctor.